meshery/meshery/ui/README.md

 If you don't have the `mesheryctl` tool installed already, you can follow the [mesheryctl installation docs](https://docs.meshery.io/installation/mesheryctl) to install `mesheryctl` using various `package management` tools supported.

 #### 2. Development Build:
-For purposes of actively developing Meshery UI, you first need to install the dependencies using `make setup-ui-libs` and then you can use either of the following approaches to build Meshery UI:
+For purposes of actively developing Meshery UI, you first need to install the dependencies using `make ui-setup` and then you can use either of the following approaches to build Meshery UI:
 1. Follow the procedure mentioned in Step 1 (User build) above, and start Meshery UI sever on the 9081 port, and login to Meshery UI using either of the providers mentioned on the login page.
-Then, to run a development server of Meshery UI, install the dependencies using the command mentioned above, and execute `make run-ui-dev` to run the livereload-nodemon server on port 3000.
+Then, to run a development server of Meshery UI, install the dependencies using the command mentioned above, and execute `make ui` to run the livereload-nodemon server on port 3000.
     > **NOTE:** Please run the steps in order to avoid issues, as Meshery server should be running and logged-in before accessing the development server
     > on 3000 port.

 1. **`make run-local`** - Alternatively, build all of Meshery UI's components upfront before serving the UI.
 Do this in two steps:
- - Execute `make build-ui` to build and export all Meshery UI components.
+ - Execute `make ui-build` to build and export all Meshery UI components.
  - Execute `make run-local` to serve the prebuilt components.
 This method doesn't provide a live reload server.
 You will have to build Meshery UI after making changes to the code and rerun these steps again in order to see those subsequent code changes reflected in the UI.
     > **NOTE:** If you are using this method, make sure you don't have Meshery already running on 9081 port, using `mesheryctl`.